The Basics of Survival Fishing

 Next to water, food is the most essential necessity any human needs to survive.
 Being in a disaster scenario is terrible on its own, let alone if you are hungry and have run out of food.
 During most disaster scenarios your local grocery store should still have enough food to sustain its local population, even if the items may not be what you are used to eating.
 However, if stores can’t be gotten to or the food does run out, fishing is a great way to get supplement any remaining food preps.

-The world is littered with rivers, lakes, ponds, bays, estuaries, and about 372,000 miles of shorelines globally.
-The world is covered by over 70% water, so it is safe to say fish are an abundant food source.
+Our planet is blessed with rivers, lakes, ponds, bays, estuaries, and about 372,000 miles of shorelines globally.
+With our earth covered by over 70% water, it is safe to say fish are an abundant food source.
 If you live near any one of these waterways catching fish can be a valuable way to extend your food supplies.

 Catching fish is often a quick way to get an easy meal, if you know what you are doing.
 Fish can easily be retrieved from most bodies of water, such as rivers, ponds, and alpine lakes.
 Knowing how to fish in times of emergencies like natural disasters could be a lifesaver.